Glitch-in-Antariksh/ProjectileTracking/README.md

 # Projectile Tracking

-An embedded AI and computer vision project focused on real-time projectile detection, 3D localization, trajectory estimation, and trajectory prediction using stereo vision and depth perception.
+An embedded AI and computer vision project focused on real-time projectile detection, 3D localization, trajectory estimation, and trajectory prediction using stereo vision.

 ## Overview

 The objective of this project is to develop a computer vision system capable of detecting a moving projectile, estimating its position in three-dimensional space, tracking its motion, and predicting its future trajectory.

-The project is being developed incrementally, beginning with a laptop-based stereo vision system.
-The first phase focuses entirely on **camera perception, object identification, 3D localization, motion tracking, and trajectory prediction**.
+Development is currently focused on a laptop-based stereo vision system.
+The first phase covers:

+- Stereo camera acquisition
+- Camera configuration and validation
+- Stereo camera calibration
+- Projectile identification
+- 3D localization
+- Motion tracking
+- Trajectory estimation
+- Trajectory prediction

 A physical actuation and interception system is planned as a future extension once the vision and prediction pipeline has been validated.